rayct/periodictable/README.md

-# Python Program to get dateils of an element by atomic number.
+# Python Program to get details of an element by atomic number.

 ## raycturner.dev